 The duck usually walks by taking little steps and in a clumsy swaying motion.
 Their walking style is basically known as waddling.
 The ducks walk like this because of their size and body structure.
 To balance their body while walking, the ducks seem to wag their tail.

 But here they are not necessarily shaking their tails, it is just looking like that.
-The waddling process to walk is not applicable for all species of ducks.
+The waddling process to walk is not applicable to all species of ducks.

 Also, they might be depicting their accomplishment feeling.
 However, the ducks might be seen wagging their tails after accomplishing a challenging task such as jumping over a short wall etc.

-These all are the possible answers for the question “What Does it Mean When a Duck Wags Its Tail”.
+These all are the possible answers to the question “What Does it Mean When a Duck Wags Its Tail”.
 There might be some other reasons too, according to the situation.

 So, why do muscovy ducks wag their tails?
 They along with some other ducks come under friendly duck species.
 They usually wag their tails when they are happy and that might depict their positive gesture.
 Also, these cute duck species wag their tails to show their good moods.